BrozzSama/cs-polito-2016-en/README.md

-# cs-polito-2016-en
+# Computer Science PoliTO 2016 (English course) - Exercises and lectures

-Computer Science PoliTO 2016: Exercises and Lectures
+In this GitHub repo I will upload all the exercises and lectures for the Computer Science class of PoliTO year 2016